klkuhlm/graded/README.md

 This solution has been published in Mathematical Geosciences as "Generalized Solution for Double-Porosity Flow through a Graded Excavation Damaged Zone" (April 2024).

+This paper is an extension of the multiporosity approach given in the 2015 paper in Water Resources Research:

+Kuhlman, K.L., B. Malama & J.E.
+Heath, 2015.
+Multiporosity flow in fractured low-permeability rocks, Water Resources Research, 51(2):848–860. http://doi.org/10.1002/2014WR016502

+and its associated bitbucket repository: https://bitbucket.org/klkuhlm/multiporosity

 The author's publications and related software can be found at https://kris.kuhlmans.net